peanutbutterjlly/news_scraper/README.md

 Uses Python 3.10 but other versions may work.
 After cloning the repository, pip install the requirements.txt file.

+After installing the requirements, you'll need to get the tokenizers;
+Open a python terminal in your virtual environment (if installed, but after installing the requirements.txt) and import nltk then call the download method "nltk.download('punkt').

 A .env file will need to be made with the following keys in the same directory as the main.py file(BE SURE TO INSERT YOUR OWN VALUES!):
 EMAIL_HOST
 EMAIL_HOST_USER